 Opioids are the most frequently abused class of prescription drugs overall.
 Some of the most well-known opioids include OxyContin, Percocet, and Vicodin, but there is another common opioid that is often overlooked.
-Codeine is relatively easy to obtain compared to other prescription opioids and even has a following in pop culture.
+Codeine is relatively easy to obtain compared to other prescription opioids and has a following in pop culture.

 Codeine’s Legitimate Uses

 Since it is a legitimate medication used to manage pain, codeine has become a relatively common medication prescribed to those who may be recovering from surgery or injury.
-However, the most frequent application of codeine is by including it in nighttime formulation cough medicine.
-For situations like this, it is commonly seen in liquid form or in pills.
+However, the most frequent application of codeine is by including it in the nighttime formulation of cough medicine.
+For situations like this, it is commonly seen in liquid form or pills.

 Codeine Withdrawal Symptoms

 Withdrawing from codeine can cause a myriad of symptoms, and while these symptoms will vary from person to person, there are several common ones that you can generally expect.

 Physical Withdrawal Symptoms

 Some of the first symptoms to appear will be those that generally resemble cold or flu symptoms.
 Most individuals will experience strong stomach or abdominal cramping that will evolve beyond simple nausea.